spatie/typescript-transformer/docs/transformers/type-processors.md

 ---
 title: Type processors
 weight: 3
 ---

-Type processors can be used to change the internal `Type` of an entity before it is transpiled into TypeScript.
+You can use type processors to change an entity's internal `Type` before it is transpiled into TypeScript.

 ## Default type processors